best lactogenic foods for fatty breast milk

-Sesame seeds can increase your breast milk supply by enriching breastfeeding mothers with calcium, which is also important for the healthy growth of your baby.
+Sesame seeds are low in carbs while high in protein and healthy fats.
+They can increase your breast milk supply by enriching breastfeeding mothers with calcium, which is also important for the healthy growth of your baby.
 You can use sesame seeds in your daily meals or blend them with almonds and milk as a snack.

-Almond is one of the most well-known healthy foods which contains omega-3 fatty acids and Vitamin E to improve lactation and encourage a higher supply of milk when you're nursing your baby.
+Almonds are one of the most well-known healthy foods which contain omega-3 fatty acids and vitamin E to improve breast milk and boost milk supply when breastfeeding.
 Vitamin E can also reduce itching caused by stretch marks after pregnancy.

-Salmon is known as a healthy food for good reason, and it contains many essential fatty acids to increase lactation and boost the breastfeeding mother's supply of milk. and DHA which can boost the healthy development of your baby.
+Salmon is known as a healthy food for good reason.
+It contains many essential fatty acids to increase lactation and boost the supply of breast milk and DHA, which can boost the healthy development of your baby.

-Barley can stimulate the production of prolactin which is also known as the breastfeeding hormone.
-It can increase breast milk supply and help mothers ensure they are staying hydrated while nursing their baby.
+Barley can stimulate the production of prolactin, which is also known as the breastfeeding hormone.
+It can boost breast milk supply and help breastfeeding mothers ensure they are staying hydrated while nursing their baby.

 You can boil barley with water to make barley water or cook it with vegetables.

-Oats are another great source of beta-glucan which can help to trigger the production of prolactin to increase milk supply.
-It is also rich in iron and low levels of iron can cause low milk supply.
-Oats can also give the breastfeeding mother more energy and control the occurrence of diabetes after pregnancy while being rich in fibre, improving the health of the mother.
+Oats are another great source of beta-glucan, which can help to trigger the production of prolactin to boost breast milk supply.
+It is also rich in iron, and low levels of iron can cause low milk supply.
+Oats can also give the breastfeeding mother more energy and control the occurrence of diabetes after pregnancy, while being rich in fibre, improving the health of the mother.

 You can have oatmeal, oat cookies or oat muffins to increase your intake of oats.

-Papaya is an Asian favorite among foods to increase breast milk production, although their effects have only been recently medically reviewed.
-It can help breastfeeding mothers to relax and unripe papayas are said to be the most effective.
+Papaya is an Asian favourite among foods to boost breast milk supply, although their effects have only been recently medically reviewed.
+It can help breastfeeding mothers relax, and unripe papayas are said to be the most effective.
 You can eat it raw with cereal or yogurt or have it as a salad.

 However, mothers who are still in their pregnancy should avoid unripe papaya as it can induce labour.

-Asparagus is high in Vitamin A, Vitamin K and fibre and it is one of the essential foods for nursing mothers as it can increase lactation and her supply of milk.
+Asparagus is high in vitamin A, vitamin K and fibre, thus, it is one of the essential foods for nursing mothers as it can increase lactation and her supply of milk.

 You can steam it or cook it with other vegetables as part of a healthy meal.

-Red dates can be found in many confinement foods and is one of the best-known foods for a breastfeeding mom.
-It has high tryptophan levels which is a type of amino acid that can boost your lactation and boost prolactin levels to increase your supply of milk.
+Red dates can be found in many confinement foods and are one of the best-known foods for a breastfeeding mom.
+It has high tryptophan levels, which is a type of amino acid that can boost your lactation and boost prolactin levels to increase your supply of milk.